Kong/docs.konghq.com/app/gateway-oss/2.4.x/hybrid-mode.md

 Parameter | Description
 --- | ---
-`cluster_listen` *Optional* | List of addresses and ports on which the Control Plane will listen for incoming Data Plane connections.
+`cluster_listen` *Optional* | List of addresses and ports on which the control plane will listen for incoming data plane connections.
 Defaults to `0.0.0.0:8005`.
 Note this port is always protected with Mutual TLS (mTLS) encryption.
-Ignored on Data Plane nodes.
+Ignored on data plane nodes.
-`cluster_control_plane` *Required* | Address and port that the Data Plane nodes use to connect to the Control Plane.
-Must point to the port configured using the `cluster_listen` property on the Control Plane node.
-Ignored on Control Plane nodes.
+`cluster_control_plane` *Required* | Address and port that the data plane nodes use to connect to the control plane.
+Must point to the port configured using the `cluster_listen` property on the control plane node.
+Ignored on control plane nodes.
 `cluster_mtls` *Optional* | One of `"shared"` or `"pki"`.
 Indicates whether Hybrid Mode will use a shared certificate/key pair for CP/DP mTLS or if PKI mode will be used.
 Defaults to `"shared"`.
 See below sections for differences in mTLS modes.

 The following properties are used differently between "shared" and "PKI" modes: